The Causes of Facial Paralysis

 A wide range of conditions can lead to facial paralysis, and the degree to which it occurs can vary greatly in children and adults.

-- Congenital facial paralysis may result from positioning or trauma during pregnancy or be present at birth.
+May result from positioning or trauma during pregnancy or be present at birth.
 For example, Moebius syndrome is a congenital condition in which children are born with undeveloped facial nerves.

-- Inflammation is responsible for Bell’s palsy, the most common type of facial paralysis.
+Inflammation is responsible for Bell’s palsy, the most common type of facial paralysis.
 It can appear suddenly when a facial nerve becomes inflamed.

-- A tumor or growth in the head or neck can damage facial nerves.
+A tumor or growth in the head or neck can damage facial nerves.
 Surgery to remove the tumor may also impact the nerves and result in facial paralysis.

-- A viral infection, such as HIV, Lyme disease, or Ramsay Hunt syndrome – a shingles-related infection --- can damage facial nerves.
+Viruses like HIV, Lyme disease, or Ramsay Hunt syndrome – a shingles-related infection --- can damage facial nerves.

-- Autoimmune diseases that affect the nervous system, such as Guillain-Barré, or the brain or spinal cord, such as multiple sclerosis, can cause facial paralysis.
+Autoimmune diseases that affect the nervous system, such as Guillain-Barré, or the brain or spinal cord, such as multiple sclerosis, can cause facial paralysis.

 What to Expect at Your First Appointment